agrc/gis.utah.gov/_posts/2018-04-11-dont-make-users-think-about-updating-software.md

 > Going to a website to download an installer to keep someone else's software current should not be a responsibility of the user.

 Modern browsers and app stores remove the hurdles to keeping your and their software evergreen.
-The term `evergreen` might have become popular when Google Chrome started auto updating in late 2010.
-Since then, all major browsers have switched to auto updating.
-Browser auto updating is pretty straightforward&mdash; when you start your browser, it checks for an update and downloads it in the background.
+The term `evergreen` might have become popular when Google Chrome started autoupdating in late 2010.
+Since then, all major browsers have switched to autoupdating.
+Browser autoupdating is pretty straightforward&mdash; when you start your browser, it checks for an update and downloads it in the background.
 Then, the next time you start the software, you are using the newest version.
 I think this set a precedent for software that users expect and desire.
 Going to a website to download an installer to keep someone else's software current should not be a responsibility of the user.
 And placing this responsibility on the users is a great way to turn them away.

 > Ultimately, this long-winded post is about making ArcGIS Pro add-ins evergreen.